AaryaAdmane30/Issue-Tracker-Full-stack-App-Next.js-Radix-UI-Prisma/README.md

 # install Radix UI :
 Radix UI is this super clean, unstyled React component library for building accessible, headless UI components

+# check how to set Inter font in radix ui section  in Topography

+# download - npm install --save react-simplemde-editor easymd

+# React SimpleMDE (or EasyMDE) is a lightweight Markdown editor component for React applications.
+It wraps the EasyMDE library, which is a modern fork of SimpleMDE, providing a clean and user-friendly Markdown editing experience.

+# download react hooks - npm i react-hooks

+# React Hook Form - go to the website

+# send the data our title description data on API with axios